-The Nikon F2 is just the tip of the analogue iceberg, though – so let's dive into our guide to the best film cameras you can buy (new and used) in 2022.
+This is just one of many great options however, let’s take a further look at our list of the best film cameras you can buy (new and used) in 2022.

 Best used film cameras

-Epic build quality, loads of features, timeless styling and superb reliability make the Nikon F2 our favorite film camera in our roundup.
+Epic build quality, loads of features, timeless styling, and superb reliability make the Nikon F2 our favorite film camera in our roundup.
 After the legendary Nikon F hit the scene it was two decades until Nikon superseded it with its next camera, and boy did it deliver.
-All-mechanical with a shutter made from titanium, the F2 is as modular as they came in the 1970s with interchangeable viewfinders, motor drives and meter prisms.
+All mechanical with a shutter made from titanium, the F2 is as modular as it came in the 1970s with interchangeable viewfinders, motor drives, and meter prisms.
 It even featured an extremely useful 250-exposure back that fed into a 10-meter film roll (though they’re now as rare as hen's teeth).

-The F2 is also compatible with every Nikon SLR lens, so owners are spoilt for choice thanks to the incredible range of high quality glass that Nikon has produced.
-The only downside is that the camera body itself (without a lens) comes in at nearly a kilogram (840g), so trekking around with it up to your eye all day long can leave a slight strain on the arms.
+The F2 is also compatible with every Nikon SLR lens, so owners have spoilt for choice thanks to the incredible range of high-quality glass that Nikon has produced.
+The only downside is that the camera body itself (without a lens) comes in at nearly a kilogram (840g), so we have found that trekking around with it up to your eye all day long can leave a slight strain on the arms.
 While there may be technically better-equipped SLR cameras out there, we’re willing to bet you won’t find a better one for the second-hand price nowadays.

 There’s a reason why Canon sold an unprecedented one million units of these cameras back in the day.
 It was the first microprocessor-equipped SLR the world had ever seen in a production camera and was designed to be lightweight thanks to advancements in electronics technology.